kimmoahola/dotfiles/README.md

   - Disable Spotlight keyboard shortcuts
   - Configure Raycast shortcut to cmd-space
 - Login to visual studio using github
+- Start Murus firewall
+- Start Maccy (and start it at boot)
+- Install https://vimacapp.com/ (and start it at boot)

 ### Add Fira Code font to editors